 Authors are researchers working or having worked on a systematic review.
-Once the authors publish their review in The Cochrane Library, they are entitled to a free access to The Cochrane Library or free DVD-issues of the Library in the following 24 months.
-The free subscription period continues as long as their review is kept up-to-date, ie, an updated version of their review is republished every second year.
+Once the authors publish their review in The Cochrane Database of Systematic Reviews (CDSR) on the Cochrane Library, they are entitled to a free access to The Cochrane Library in the following 24 months.
+The free subscription period continues as long as their review is kept up-to-date, i.e., an updated version of their review is republished every second year.

 Peer reviewers are identified and selected most often through searching for publications on a topic similar to the submitted for publication Cochrane protocol or review.
 The approached people are requested to adhere to the ethical guidelines for peer reviewers set up by the Committee on Publication Ethics (COPE), while commenting on a protocol or a review.
 Peer reviewers shall also strictly follow the Cochrane Editorial and Publishing Policy Resources.

 The names of the peer reviewers are acknowledged in the Acknowledgement section of the protocol or the review.
 At request, a separate letter of acknowledgement is also sent to peer reviewers.